I consider automated tests the best form of documentation

 Senior Web Developer onsite, from 10-2015 to 03-2016

-Starting architecture could be described as "the less you know, the better you sleep", migrated to "it's ugly, but it can be understood, works and is stable", and further to "let's extract things that shouldn't be here in the first place to separate Symfony-based projects" - It was a set of ugly compromises enforced by legacy and vendors.
-But hey, it worked and was stable after just a few months of work which was a great improvement from the business standpoint.
+Starting architecture could be described as "the less you know, the better you sleep", migrated to "it's ugly, but it can be understood, works and is stable", and further to "let's extract things that shouldn't be here in the first place to separate Symfony-based projects" - It was a set of ugly compromises enforced by legacy and vendors, but gave the company time we needed to look for more stable solution.

 Migrated the company from FTP deployment and SVN to Git, and on-premises GitLab for the deployment process